ntrappe/cse110-w21-group33/admin/meetings/01-29-21-brainstorm-mentor.md

 ### Agenda
 - introduce our brainstorm meetings and ideas to our mentor, Chad
-- take advices on our ideas and on future assignment and developmental process
+- receive feedbacks on our ideas and on future assignment and developmental process

 ### Key Points